HazyResearch/deepdive/doc/ddlog-data-processing.md

 A DDlog program consists of the following parts:

 1. Schema declarations (eg. relational tables)
+2. Normal Datalog Rules
+  1. Conditions
-2. Data transformation rules
+3. Data transformation rules
-  a.
-User Defined Functions (UDFs)
+  1. User Defined Functions (UDFs)
-  b.
-Function Call Rules
+  2. Function Call Rules

 All DDlog code should be placed in a file named `app.ddlog` under the DeepDive application.